 The restoration of an opening title card that claims the film is based on true events (even though it isn't)

 A shot of Mari's bloodied finger just before Phyllis is humiliated by Krug

-Additional footage of the two girls being forced to strip
+Additional footage of the two girls being forced

 Additional footage of Weasel and Sadie chasing Phyllis through the woodland